 Here, we report on a novel memory [3] that exploits the quantum properties of a triple-barrier resonant tunneling (RT) structure to allow the contradictory combination of nonvolatility with low-voltage write and erase.
-Due to the large (2.1 eV) barrier, the intrinsic (thermal excitation) electron storage time of our InAs/AlSb system was predicted [4] to substantially exceed the age of the Universe.
-Clearly, in real devices the presence of other loss mechanisms will lower the actual storage time dramatically.
-Nevertheless, the barrier of 2.1 eV exceeds that of NAND Flash (1.6 eV), so such devices are expected to be non-volatile, and this has been demonstrated in recent work [9].
-Despite this, write and erase require ≤ 2.3 V. The simulation results detailed here are from a specially-developed, room-temperature model implemented using a combination of commercial software. nextnano multiscattering Büttiker (MSB) software [5],[6] was used to investigate the transport of carriers through the RT structure (write and erase), nextnano++ to model the channel (read), and Simulation Program with Integrated Circuit Emphasis (SPICE) [7], to determine the corresponding overall device and circuitlevel properties.
+Due to the large (2.1 eV) barrier, the intrinsic (thermal excitation) electron storage time of our InAs/AISb system was predicted [4] to exceed substantially the age of the Universe.
+Clearly, in real devices, the presence of other loss mechanisms will lower the actual storage time dramatically.
+Nevertheless, the barrier of 2.1 eV exceeds that of NAND Flash (1.6 eV), so such devices are expected to be nonvolatile, and this has been demonstrated in recent work [9].
+Despite this, write and erase require ≤ 2.3 V. The simulation results detailed here are from a specially developed, room-temperature model implemented using a combination of commercial software.
+The nextnano multi-scattering Büttiker (MSB) software [5], [6] was used to investigate the transport of carriers through the RT structure (write and erase), nextnano++ to model the channel (read), and Simulation Program with Integrated Circuit Emphasis (SPICE) [7] to determine the corresponding overall device and circuit-level properties.
 The simulation parameters used to model the device physics are provided in Table I and are fixed to experimentally observed constants [6], [8].
 The chosen structure of the device is based on very recently reported memory cells operating at low voltages at room temperature [9].
-In these devices, the read process utilized a depletion mode channel that is "normally-on", i.e. is conducting at zero gate bias.
-However, this inhibits its implementation in a RAM, as devices in the array that are not being addressed cannot be switched off.
+In these devices, the read process used a depletion mode channel that is "normally ON," i.e., is conducting at zero gate bias.
+However, this inhibits its implementation in a RAM, as devices in the array that are not being addressed cannot be switched OFF.
 Here, to overcome this obstacle, the thickness of the channel used for the read cycle is reduced to form a quantum well (QW), exploiting quantum confinement to create a channel with a threshold voltage for conductivity to read the device.
-This structural adaptation produces the "normally-off"
+This structural adaptation produces the "normally OFF" channel that is required for an operational floating gate (FG) RAM.
+Combining the results of the RT simulations and QW channel (QW{CH}) simulations into a SPICE program